matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 Instead of providing a `cancel` action for delayed events, the client could send a `DELETE` request to the same endpoint.

-This feels more elegant, but the doesn't feel like a good suggestion for how the other actions are mapped.
+This feels more elegant, but it doesn't feel like a good suggestion for how the other actions are mapped.

 ### [Ab]use typing notifications